JacksonHau/PlymHack/README.md

 ## Are there any compliance issues to consider?
 We must ensure that there are no infringements to the Copyright, Designs and Patents Act 1988.
 This has been considered, and we have decided to use license-free images from Unsplash, preventing the use of copyrighted pictures.
 Analytics and Tracking

-How will you measure the success of your website?
+## How will you measure the success of your website?
 Provide private access to certain individuals first through word of mouth, gain constructive feedback, and then update the website accordingly.
 Once enhanced, the website can be released to the public.

-## What analytics tools will you use to track user behaviour and website performance?
-An optional feedback form is included in the website for users who wish to share their experience, concerns and suggestions with us.